El Cabito, Las Galeras, Samaná, Dominican Republic

 Coming from Santo Domingo city follow signs to Las Americas Airport and turn left following the sign to Juan Pablo II Highway to Samana, 3 km before the airport.

 Coming from Las Americas Airport follow the exit route from the Las Americas Airport north to the main highway.
 Head west toward Santo Domingo.
 There is an elevated ramp on the left hand side that takes you to the westbound side of the highway.
 Soon after you will pass through a toll.
-You don’t pay the toll this direction (only as you leave the capital).
+You don’t pay the toll going to Santo Domingo.
 Immediately after passing through the toll there is a right-hand exit for the local access road running parallel to the highway.
 Be aware, there is a sign for the Samana Highway, but it is small.
-About 1 km on the access road merge north-bound on to the Samana highway.
+About 1 km on the access road merge northbound onto the Samana highway.
 It is clearly marked.

 Pass through Sanchez and continue to the town of Samana.
 There will be signs for a left turn to Las Terrenas/El Portillo.
 Do not take it.
 Continue straight.